AdaCore/gnatstudio/docs/users_guide/debugging.rst

   is nevertheless required in some situations, for example when the program appears to be in an infinite (or at least very time-consuming) loop.

-*Terminate Current*
-  .. index:: terminate
+.. index:: menu; debug --> terminate current
+.. index:: preferences; debugger --> debugger windows

+:menuselection:`Debug --> Terminate Current`
   Terminate the current debug session by terminating the underlying debugger (e.g `gdb`) used to handle the low level debugging.
-You can control what happens to the windows through the `Debugger/Debugger Windows` preference.
+You can control what happens to the windows through the :menuselection:`Debugger --> Debugger Windows` preference.

-*Terminate*
-  .. index:: terminate
+.. index:: menu; debug --> termiante

+:menuselection:`Debug --> Terminate`
   Terminate all your debug sessions.
-Same as `Terminate Current` if there is only one debugger open.
+Same as :menuselection:`Debug --> Terminate Current` if there is only one debugger open.

 Initialize
 ----------